guillermooo/sublime-undocs/CONTRIBUTING.md

-Not all the files in this project follow these guidelines yet, as we established them after a large portion of this guide had been written.
+Not all the files in this project follow these guidelines yet, as we established them after a large portion of this guide had been written already.
 If you find any style inconsistencies, please file a report or send a pull request to fix them.

-#### Line Width
+#### Line Widths

-Lines MUST NOT be longer than 80 characters, except for tables and urls.
+Lines MUST NOT be longer than 80 characters, except for tables, urls and code blocks.

 Split the text using [semantic linefeeds][].
 This file can serve as an example.